hayohn/deep-learning-challenge/README.md

 To run the project locally, follow these steps:
 1. Clone this repository to your local machine using `git clone`.
 2. Install the required dependencies listed in the `requirements.txt` file using `pip install -r requirements.txt`.
-3. Open and run the `Alphabet_Soup_Funding.ipynb` notebook in Jupyter Notebook or any compatible environment.
+3. Open and run the `Alphabet_Soup_Funding.ipynb` notebook in Jupyter Notebook or any compatible environment. this was created in googgle colab.

 ## Usage:
 Feel free to use or modify the code provided here for your own projects.
 If you use this project as a reference or find it helpful, consider giving it a star on GitHub.